Bobby Fischer - The Enigma

-Bobby Fischer (March 9, 1943 - January 17, 2008) was a US master and World Chess Champion.
+Bobby Fischer (March 9, 1943 - January 17, 2008) was a US GM and the 11th World Chess Champion.
 He dominated his contemporaries in a manner not seen before or since.
 He won the Match of the Century

 He was born in Chicago, Illinois but moved to New York at the age of six where he grew up.
 It was around this time that he learned to play chess.
 He was deeply fascinated with chess right from the start and gained in playing strength quickly.

 By the age of 15, he was a GM and a US champion, the youngest player ever by that time to have achieved these feats.
-He was also the youngest player to compete in an Interzonal Championship and later a Candidate's Tournament.
+He was also the youngest player to compete in an Interzonal Championship and later a Candidates Tournament.
 He won every US Championship he ever competed in, including a clean sweep in 1963-64 (11-0).

 at the age of 29 in stunning fashion.
 In a life and chess career that showed some remarkable parallels with Paul Morphy a century earlier, he withdrew from chess and to fair extent from life while at the height of his powers.
 You can upload articles and games

 Bobby was born in Chicago in 1943.
 He was one of two children to a single mother, Regina.
 His sister's name was Joan.
 The family moved to New York in 1949.
 Regina bought a chess set for the children from a candy store.